 |HDL Optimization Properties||Optimize speed or area of generated HDL code|

-How to specify parallel, serial, partly serial, and cascade architectures for filters; optimization tradeoffs resulting from these choices
+Specify parallel, serial, partly serial, and cascade architectures for filters.
+Learn about optimization tradeoffs resulting from these choices.

-Using distributed arithmetic to achieve efficient multiply-accumulate circuitry for FIR filters
+Use distributed arithmetic to achieve efficient multiply-accumulate circuitry for FIR filters.

-Using canonical signed digit (CSD) or factored CSD techniques to optimize multiplier operations
+Use canonical signed digit (CSD) or factored CSD techniques to optimize multiplier operations.

-How to optimize your generated filter code for speed by generating pipeline registers
+Optimize your generated filter code for speed by generating pipeline registers.

 Global optimization and how to handle numeric differences between optimized HDL code and the original design.